Column of Constantine: History

 The column was dedicated on May 11, 330 AD, with a mixture of Christian and pagan ceremonies.
 In Constantine's day the column was at the centre of the Forum of Constantine (today known as Çemberlitaş Square), an oval forum situated outside the city walls in the vicinity of what may have been the west gate of Antoninia.
 On its erection, the column was 50 meters tall, constructed of several cylindrical porphyry blocks.
+Monolithic porphyry columns were more common, and some Byzantine sources refer to Constantine's monument as such, but in reality this construction technique was made impractical by the column's great size.
 The exact number of porphyry blocks is disputed, but common figures range from seven, up to as many as eleven.
+The joins between them were masked by sculptured laurel wreaths.

-The column was surmounted by a statue of Constantine, probably nude, wearing a seven-point radiate crown and holding a spear and orb.
+At the summit of the column was a bronze statue of Constantine, probably nude, wearing a seven-point radiate crown and holding a spear and orb.
 Its appearance probably referred to the Colossus of Rhodes and to the Colossus of Nero in Rome; all resembled the solar deities Helios or Apollo.
 The orb was said to contain a fragment of the True Cross.
-At the foot of the column was a sanctuary which contained relics allegedly from the crosses of the two thieves who were crucified with Jesus Christ at Calvary, the baskets from the loaves and fishes miracle, an alabaster ointment jar belonging to Mary Magdalene and used by her for anointing the head and feet of Jesus, and the palladium of ancient Rome (a wooden statue of Pallas Athena from Troy).
+At the foot of the column was a sanctuary which contained relics allegedly from the crosses of the two thieves who were crucified with Jesus at Calvary, the baskets from the loaves and fishes miracle, an alabaster ointment jar belonging to Mary Magdalene and used by her for anointing the head and feet of Jesus, and the palladium of ancient Rome (a wooden statue of Pallas Athena from Troy).
+A 16th-century drawing by Melchior Lorck records a now-lost relief sculpture on the north part of the column base: the symmetrical composition centers upon an emperor's bust within a laurel wreath, flanked by two Victories and surrounded by humbled barbarians offering tribute.
+It is thought that the two barbarians represent Persia and Germania, two traditional enemies of Rome.